 Jemal Countess and the Visual Marketplace of War

-Jemal Countess became central to criticism because Eritrean state linked media positively profiled his visit and highlighted favorable impressions regarding safety, movement, and changed security perceptions in Eritrea.
-Critics contrast that framing with his later Ethiopia focused work on Amhara suffering, war photography, exile interviews, and conflict narratives.
+Jemal Countess has become a focal point of criticism because Eritrean state-linked media positively profiled his visit and emphasized favorable impressions regarding safety, mobility, and perceived changes in security conditions in Eritrea.
+This framing is often contrasted with his later Ethiopia-focused work, which highlights Amhara suffering, war photography, exile testimonies, and broader conflict narratives.

 Exhibit 5: Eritrean state linked coverage highlighting Jemal Countess’s favorable reflections following travel in Eritrea.